Transpersonal Psychology: A Problem that’s Inseparable from Its Promise

 Reading Proof of Heaven, Dr. Eben Alexander’s near death experience (Photo credit: Lost A Sock)

 I loved reading Eben Alexander’s book Proof of Heaven: A Neurosurgeon’s Journey into the Afterlife.
-When it was first published, I mentioned the book to a friend who is a theological school professor and minister.
-Although I strongly endorsed the book, and thought she would be eager to read it as well, she gave me reason to pause when she said, “I do not need to read a book to know Heaven is real.”
-Actually, she was right, about her own belief, and my belief as well.
-Whether we view heaven as another dimension or a higher plane of existence, etc. I know such a place is real.
+When it was first published, I mentioned the book to a friend who is both a theological school professor and a minister.
+Although I strongly endorsed the book and assumed she would be eager to read it as well, she gave me reason to pause when she said, “I do not need to read a book to know Heaven is real.”
+In a sense, she was right!
+And not only about her own belief, but about mine as well.

 .